UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

 ## AIRDOS04 - Detection part
 The detection part of the AIRDOS04 represents the core of its abilities, designed to provide high sensitivity and precision in cosmic radiation detection.
 This part of the whole assembly is permanently embedded within an aluminum box, which ensures mechanical durability and protects the sensitive components.

-The detection (analogue) part consists of the following key components:
+The detection (analog) part consists of the following key components:

 **Analog Part**: This segment contains the highly sensitive analog electronics necessary for processing signals from the semiconductor sensing element.
 It's optimized to minimize noise and maximize sensitivity, crucial for accurate radiation measurement.
 Analog signals are immediately converted into digital data.
 This process ensures that the captured data is accurate and detailed enough for quality measurements and real-time signal processing.